GlareDB/glaredb/docs/external-table.md

 ## External Tables

 External tables are read-only tables managed by GlareDB and no different to regular tables for the purposes of querying however they are backed by data living elsewhere.
-Currently they will be data via available via a public object store.
+Currently they will be data available via a public object store.
 In the future releases support for private object storage and other network stores will be considered.

-There will be a system table that includes the metadata we require for any given external table and an object store registry table to store what object store and account and access information required by GlareDB to access the external tables
+There will be a system table that includes the metadata we require for any given external table and an object store registry table to store what object store credentials required by GlareDB to access the external tables
 Additionally other data needed for tables in general will exist for external tables such as attributes and the relations table

 ### `object_store_registry` Table